Skip to main content

 A Specification Version is a candidate Final Specification.

-Each Specification Version references specific versions of its constituent artifacts.
-These artifacts include the Specification Documents, zero or more other Specifications, one or more Compatible Implementations licensed under an Open Source License, and exactly one associated TCK for this Specification.
+For a Technical Specification, constituent artifacts include the Specification Documents, zero or more other Specifications, one or more Compatible Implementations licensed under an Open Source License, and exactly one associated TCK.

-Conceptual structure of a Specification Version
+Conceptual structure of a Technical Specification

 When the result is a Major or Minor Release, a Project Team must engage in a Release Review to ratify a Specification Version as a Final Specification.
 When the result is a Service Release, a Specification Version is automatically a Final Specification.